 Edinburgh Castle is a medieval castle located in the capital of Scotland, Edinburgh.
 It’s located on top of a rock in the city and dominates the city’s skyline.
 Archaeological findings have discovered that the rock has been occupied since the 2nd century.

 The location has had a medieval castle and royal residence since at least the reign of David I in the 12th century.
 It remained a royal residence until the year 1633 and was used as a military barrack with a large garrison afterward.
 Right now it’s the most popular tourist attraction in Scotland with over 2 million yearly visitors.

 2. Neuschwanstein Castle

 Neuschwanstein Castle is located on top of a hill above the village of Hohenschwangau near Füssen in southwest Bavaria, Germany.
-It was built between 1869 and 1886 and designed in the Romanesque Revival style.
+It was built between 1869 and 1886 and designed in the Romantic style.

 The castle was commissioned by Ludwig II of Bavaria as a residence and retreat.
 Unfortunately, the king died in 1886 after which the castle was opened to the public.
 It’s one of the most popular tourist attractions in the region as over 1.3 million people visit this amazing castle every year.